srilalitha55/Instagram-Tech-Influencer-Analysis-Sql/README.md

 - SQL

-## Query 01 – Count Unique Post Types
+## Question 01 – How many unique post types are found in the 'fact_content' table?

 ### SQL Query